heydarbadirli/hbcraft-contracts/finance/staking/ERC20/README.md

 ---
 ### What's New?
+### Version 1.4.1 - 2024/02/27
+#### 1) ADDED: Zero Address Check
+The check is added to the `transferOwnership` function to prevent accidentally losing control of the contract by setting the owner to an unowned address.

+####  2) ADDED: `DepositDoesNotExist` error
+Introduced to raise a custom error in such case.

+####  3) IMPROVED: Gas Usage
+Made several optimizations for gas usage.

+---
 ### Version 1.4.0 - 2024/02/21
 #### 1) FIXED: Interest Calculation on Withdrawn Deposits
 The issue with withdrawn deposits still generating interest has been addressed.
 Interest calculation methods are fixed to return accurate values for withdrawn deposits.
 Now, a check ensures that only active deposits generate interest, preventing the interest pool from being depleted.